ilesinge/scuttloid/README.md

 Scuttloid
 =========

-Semantic Scuttle android client inspired by https://github.com/jarofgreen/Semantic-Scuttle-Jar-For-Android.
+Semantic Scuttle android client inspired by [Semantic Scuttle Jar](https://github.com/jarofgreen/Semantic-Scuttle-Jar-For-Android).

-Features :
+**Features:**

 - Lists your bookmarks from a Semantic Scuttle server
 - Show detailed view of a bookmark